How Multifamily Amenities Have Changed and What Renters Want

 Outdoor areas such as balconies, green space, and dog parks have also gained more popularity in the last year.
 Almost 5,000 amenity reservations were made for time in pet areas on the Amenity Pass app last year.
 All the quarantine dogs need room to run and it’s a bonus if their owners get to enjoy the spaces too.

 Not only are residents looking to keep their dogs happy, 35,000 registered rooftop passes tell us that they want to spend time outdoors.
 Whether you live in a warm climate where outdoor amenities are accessible year-round, or you have colder winters, you’re sure to have residents eager to enjoy the sun when they can.

-602, 250 passes were registered for pool time (with outdoor pool seating reserved over 3,000 times) and 20,500 grill reservations were made.
+602,250 amenity reservations were made for pool time (with outdoor pool seating reserved over 3,000 times) and 20,500 grill reservations were made.
 Additionally, 8,600 passes were made for outdoor recreational spaces.
 Residents get a staycation everyday when your community has outdoor amenities for fun and relaxation.

 We also saw a large number of fitness center registrations, with residents creating 727,220 passes.
 Amenity Boss allowed managers to reopen gyms and fitness centers while maintaining occupancy limits.
 Residents want convenience and continue to be cautious; give them easy, self-service amenity reservations and peace of mind knowing that gyms won’t be overcrowded.

 One trend discussed at NMHC OPTECH 2020 was companies installing hospital-grade ventilation systems to keep the air as clean as possible throughout buildings.
 The need for buildings to provide fresh, clean air is greater than ever.